m00se-3/SWGTK/README.md

 ### C++ with CMake

-SWGTK uses CMake as the building system.
+SWGTK uses CMake as the build system.
 Here is an example of adding it to your project.
 The sample uses CPM as the package manager.
 It should go without saying, then, that you can easily add SWGTK using CMake's FetchContent API:

 ```cmake
 CPMAddPackage("gh:m00se-3/SWGTK#main")